openSUSE/libalternatives/README.md

 highest priority is executed.
 If an alternative is selected by the user or the system administrator, this alternative will be executed instead.
-If the user or system selection is unavailable, the system will fall back to the default, highest installed priority alternative.
+If the user or system selection is unavailable, the system will fall back to the default, highest priority, installed alternative.

 `alts` is a simple wrapper around two config files.
 First is a config file provided by packages that describe the alternatives provided.
 The second config file is either a system or a user preferences file that overrides default alternative preference.

-Packages need to ship their package preferences in following format,
+Packages need to ship their package preferences in the following format,

 	/usr/share/libalternatives/<binary>/<pref>.conf